Cryptonomic/Conseil/doc/MetadataAndQuery.md

 ### Platforms metadata

-Request for listing the platforms
+Request for listing the platforms - it depends on the config file:
 ```
 curl -vvv --request GET \
   --url '{{protocol}}://{{hostname}}:{{port}}/v2/metadata/platforms' \